Grades

 OT (“Other”)

 Instructors report this designation to the Office of the Registrar when a student fails to appear for the final examination after completing all the other required work for the course.
 An OT received during a fall semester must be resolved and instructors must submit a revised grade by the end of the first week of the spring semester.
 An OT received during a spring semester must be resolved and instructors must submit a revised grade by the end of the fourth week after Commencement.
 An OT received during a summer semester must be resolved and instructors must submit a revised grade by the end of the first week of the fall semester.
-If a grade is not submitted by the appropriate deadline, the OT will be automatically converted to a failing grade.
-Students should be aware that they may be placed on probation or suspension when the OT is changed to a grade, either by an instructor or by default.
+If an updated or revised grade is not submitted by the appropriate deadline, the OT will be automatically converted to a failing grade.
+Students should be aware that they may be placed on probation or suspension when the OT is changed to an updated or revised grade, either by an instructor or by default.

 Students who are degree candidates may not receive a grade of OT (“Other”) in their final semester.
 Degree candidates resolving an OT grade from a previous semester during their final semester must complete all outstanding course requirements by the deadlines posted on the Academic Calendar.